pranit1617/zoom_subscriptions/README.md

 ### Plan Region:
 - During the peak-COVID months in early 2020, North America made up almost two thirds of weekly bookings, and most of the spike in enterprise was contained to this region.
-- North America commprises about 2x the amount of bookings as EMEA, while the captured APAC market for Zoom subscriptions is about 2x as large as LATAM.

 ## Recommendations & Next Steps
 - Investigate why Enterprise plans exhibit a steep dip in summer months and expand this analysis to include more years to examine whether this trend is COVID-related or consistent across time.
 Is there a product feature we can implement to combat this dip?